JackDoesntWaste/water/README.md

 }
 ```
 ![className](/README/classname.gif)<br>
-We used CSS to assign an image as a background of the buttons and to make them responsive.
+We add to the code also some clickable icons, like the *info button* and the *play/pause sound*.
+To create them, we used the CSS and we put the icon images in the background of the buttons. <br>
+We also make them responsive using the `@media` query.
 ```
 @media screen and (max-width: 1024px)
 .info {